auto-pl/apl-website/README.md

 <b>Warning:</b> Commit any changes to the apl-website folder before running this as they will be lost otherwise

-`git clone https://github.com/auto-pl/apl-website.git && cd apl-website && git reset --hard && git custom-map && npm i && npm start`
+`git clone https://github.com/auto-pl/apl-website.git && cd apl-website && git reset --hard && git checkout custom-map && npm i && npm start`

 # Compiling and Using SASS